Junior Cert geography: Absence of question on climate change doesn’t rain on students

 Map-reading skills were tested in today’s Junior Cert geography exam.
 Photograph: iStock

-A surprising lack of topical questions on this year’s Junior Cert higher level geography exam did not take away from the accessibility of the paper.
+A surprising lack of topical questions on this year’s Junior Cert higher level geography exam did not take away from the accessibility of the paper, say teachers.

-Laura O’Sullivan, TUI representative and a teacher at said that the paper was “very straightforward and, for students who had revised, they will not have had any major difficulty.”
+Laura O’Sullivan, TUI representative and a teacher at Coláiste Pobail Bheanntraí, Bantry, West Cork, said that the paper was “very straightforward and, for students who had revised, they will not have had any major difficulty.”

 Ms O’Sullivan said that she might have expected more questions about current news events.